silnrsi/fonts/documentation/maintenance.md

 ### createdraftfile.py

 Creates a draft font manifest or basefile based on the content of a folder. (needs documentation and example)

-### updatenotobasefiles.py

-This script reads the state.json file from the Google noto project and updates all the noto*_base.json files with the information found in state.json. (needs documentation and example?)

 ## Updating the FLO index.html based on README.md